Air-Rail Link: Cable Liner

 The current Air-Rail Link is a cable-propelled shuttle system, using the Cable Liner technology from Doppelmayr Cable Car.
 The 585 m-long (1,921 ft) line takes travellers from the public transport interchange to the airport check-in in 90 seconds.
 It is a dual track shuttle with two stations and two trains, each of two cars, operating independently at a speed of 36 km/h.
 The trains operate at a minimum headway of 120 seconds, consisting of a dwell time at each station of 30 seconds and a journey time of 90 seconds.
 The individual cars carry twenty-seven passengers at 0.33 m2 per person, thus giving a capacity of 54 passengers per train.
 During the day, the trains run every few minutes each way.
 At off-peak times, trains operate on demand, and to facilitate this, a button labelled "DEMAND" must be pressed by the prospective passenger.
 The line is free to use, and handles three million passengers per year.

+The Air-Rail Link was built on top of the previous Maglev guideway, which was slightly shortened by an extension of the railway station concourse to accommodate a low-level bus station.
+Several modifications were necessary to the guideway; chiefly, the support columns needed strengthening to withstand the higher loads imposed by the cables.
+To this end, carbon fibre plates were bonded to the external face of the concrete columns at positions where the track runs on radius.
+Furthermore, the track structure was adopted to accommodate the installation of steel guide ways for the cables and running rails.

+On 30 March 2001, the replacement project was formally launched.
+The scheme came under a design, build and operate contract valued at £10 million and involved multiple companies; design work was performed by Babtie, Shaw and Morton while Siemens was responsible for the mechanical and electrical systems and civil engineering work was performed by Fitzpatrick.
+Construction took less than two years; the first day of public operation occurred on 7 March 2003.
 The Birmingham Airport Link was Doppelmayr Cable Car's first airport system and replaced the temporary bus service that had been operating since 1995.
-It is built on top of the previous Maglev guideway, slightly shortened by an extension of the railway station concourse to accommodate a low-level bus station.
-The replacement project was started on 30 March 2001 and completed on 7 March 2003 with the first day of public operation.
-The project contract cost £11 million.
 The new system has motivated passengers travelling to the airport to leave their cars at home and use public transport.